Whether it be a car advertisement or an Instagram post from your favourite travel photographer, you’ve probably seen images of this bridge already.

-As Rob and I don’t own a vehicle, we rented a car from a depot in the city and made our way south from there.
+Rob and I rented a car from a depot in the city to make our way south.
 The drive takes about 1-1.5 hours depending on which route you take.

 There’s a gorgeous drive through Royal National Park (Australia’s first national park!) which will take you down the coast, and you’ll pass a few picnic spots beside trees and rivers along the way.
 Just be aware that you can’t leave the main road to drive into the park itself without a national parks day pass.
 There’s a ticket gate on the way in where you can purchase this.